Battery B, 1st Pennsylvania Light Artillery

 Battery B, 1st Pennsylvania Light Artillery was a light artillery battery that served in the Union Army as part of the Pennsylvania Reserves infantry division during the American Civil War.

 Service

-The battery was organized at Philadelphia, Pennsylvania and mustered in for a three-year enlistment on August 5, 1861 under the command of Captain James H. Cooper.
+The battery was organized at Mount Jackson, Pennsylvania and mustered in for a three-year enlistment on August 5, 1861 under the command of Captain James H. Cooper.

 The battery was attached to McCall's Division, Army of the Potomac, to March 1862.
 Artillery, 2nd Division, I Corps, Army of the Potomac, to April 1862.
 Artillery, McCall's Division, Department of the Rappahannock, to June 1862.
 Artillery, 3rd Division, V Corps, Army of the Potomac, to August 1862.
 Artillery, 3rd Division, III Corps, Army of Virginia, to September 1862.
 Artillery, 3rd Division, I Corps, Army of the Potomac, to May 1863.
 Artillery Brigade, I Corps, to March 1864.
 Artillery Brigade, V Corps, to March 1865.
 Artillery Reserve, Army of the Potomac, to June 1865.

 Battery B, 1st Pennsylvania Light Artillery mustered out of service June 9, 1865.